Thursday, September 29, 2022

 Review: The Whistler Calvados Cask Finish Batch 2

-Color (5%): nicely golden, not quite as dark as expected, though used casks don't add a ton of color I suppose.
+Color (5%): Nicely golden, not quite as dark as expected, though used casks don't add much color.
 4/5

-Nose (10%): Smell is a hair hot in terms of alcohol, though I am a little out of practice when it comes to the nosing. you do get some roasted apple notes, but not much sweetness. my nostalgia goggles put this up pretty high because I remember batch one and I loved it.
+Nose (10%): The smell is a hair hot in terms of alcohol, though I am a little out of practice regarding the nosing.
+You do get some roasted apple notes, but only a little sweetness.
+My nostalgia goggles put this up pretty high because I remember batch one and loved it.
 I don't remember if that one was filtered or unfiltered, but this punches much more clearly as unfiltered.
 8/10

 Finish (10%): The apple flavor is gorgeous after you swallow it.
-It lingers for a medium-low amount of time, the dryness does stick longer than the flavor for sure.
+It lingers for a medium-low amount of time; the dryness does stick longer than the flavor.
 7/10

-Overall Impression and Harmony (30%): Tasting this neat, as the first whiskey I've had neat in a while, it is very good.
-The first impression was a mild shock but I got used to it very quickly so I chalk that up to my own inexperience or taste atrophy.
-After a few sips, this really is addictive. clean, to full, to clean, to full.
+Overall Impression and Harmony (30%): Tasting this neat, as the first whiskey I've had in a while, is excellent.
+The first impression was a mild shock, but I got used to it quickly, so I chalk it up to my inexperience or taste atrophy.
+After a few sips, this really is addictive.
+Clean, to full, to clean, to full.
 29/30

 Retry on Ice (25%): That's still very good.
-Ice mutes the softer apple notes slightly but also allows me to not notice the heat of neat whiskey. the dryness stays.
+Ice mutes the softer apple notes slightly but also allows me to not notice the heat of neat whiskey.
+The dryness stays.
 I like that.
-The finish is a hair shorter but the dryness stays.
-This is great session whiskey, great outdoor fall whiskey, 23/25
+The finish is a hair shorter, but the dryness lingers.
+This is an excellent session whiskey, a great outdoor fall whiskey, 23/25

 Total Ranking: 90% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill